Tofino: Festivities and events

 Every March, the migration of thousands of grey whales is celebrated with the Pacific Rim Whale Festival.
 The last weekend of April has, up until 2020, been the Tofino Shorebird Festival.
 The first weekend of June, for 14 years, brought the Tofino Food and Wine Festival, featuring British Columbia wines and showcasing the creations of Tofino chefs.
 The Tofino Market takes place on the Village Green on every Saturday, from the Victoria Day long weekend through early October.
 The Tofino Lantern Festival (voted Tofino's most popular event by Tofino Time Magazine), was a Raincoast Education Society fundraiser each August, with its cancellation announced in 2021.
 Since 2018, early September has the week-long Race for The Blue Tuna Shoot-Out hosted by Tofino Resort + Marina, and Queen of the Peak Women's Surf Championship typically takes place toward the end of the month.
 In 2010, the O'Neill Coldwater Surf Classic took place on Cox Bay Beach, as the first professional ASP surf event ever held in Canada, with Tofino surfer Pete Devries winning the competition.
 November has typically hosted the Clayoquot Oyster Festival.
 Rip Curl Pro Tofino, the official Canadian surfing championship, has been held each year in May, since 2007.

-Poole's Land

-Between 1988 and 2020, Tofino was home to Poole's Land, an ecovillage and "Hippie Commune" run on Anarchist principles.
-The Commune provided free accommodation to seasonal workers who would come to Tofino in the summer months as well as being a centre of counterculture in the region.